 The worst that can happen to you is dying unexpectedly before you’ve reached your life expectancy.
 The next worst thing is suffering an injury or illness that limits or prevents you from working and earning an income.

 Only time and support can heal the emotional effects.
 But you can ensure that your loved ones are protected financially by buying life and disability insurance.

 In general, if you need one — and chances are you do — you need both.
 Life insurance does not fulfill the need for disability insurance and vice versa.
 Life and disability insurance complement each other like peanut butter and jelly; they do not replace the other.

 - They offer financial protection against unexpected events.

-- Individual policies are underwritten, which includes a medical exam.
+- Individual policies are underwritten, which includes taking a medical exam.

 - It’s less expensive to buy both types of insurance when you’re young and in good health.

 - They are often offered as group policies, either as an employee benefit or as part of an organizational membership.